 There are only two possible outcomes for a Node Siege: The offense wins or the defense wins.
 There are no half measures or partial successes.
 You may come across some old information where a Node Siege could delevel a Node, that is no longer accurate.
 Since March 2019 it has been an All or Nothing Scenario.
 Either the Nodes survives or it is eliminated from the map.

 In the case of a successful defense of the Node, life carries on as normal with the benefit of a protection period as stated above.
-There is a possibility that some buildings have been damaged or temporarily destroyed, but they can be rebuilt.
+There is a possibility that some buildings have been damaged or temporarily destroyed, but they can be rebuilt and the Node can return to its normal routine.

-In the event of a successful attack on a Node, the Node is eliminated.
+In the event of a successful siege on a Node, the Node is eliminated.
 Anyone with housing there will lose all of their Gatherables and Processed goods, but their Gear (Armor and Weapons) Crafted Items/Finished Products, Décor Items and furnishings will be returned to them.
-There are specifics on the losses on each of the Housing Types in the Housing Section.
+There are specifics on the losses on each of the Housing Types in the Housing Section, including the 2 hour window of vulnerability for Freeholds.
+If the Node in question has any Stage 1 or 2 Node territories in its Vassal Chain, those territories are destroyed as well.

 Frequently Asked Questions